lovemonkey257/dabble/README.md

 ```
 TODO: What else might need external configuration?
 Other config settings that should
 be exposed?

+## Font
+Install font from https://fonts.google.com/share?selection.family=Noto+Sans:ital,wght@0,100..900;1,100..900 into /usr/share/fonts/truetype/

+The zip installs under a dir called `static` which you should rename to `noto`.

 ## Running
 - cd into your dev dir